snovvcrash/usbrip/README.md

 ```
 $ chmod +x uninstall.sh

-# When --all switch is enabled, not only the usbrip project directory is deleted but all the storages and usbrip logs are deleted too.
+# When --all switch is enabled, not only the usbrip project directory is deleted but all the storages and usbrip logs are deleted too
 $ sudo ./uninstall.sh [--all]
 ```